charrismatic/00_Notes/package_lists/gnome-pacakges.list.md

-gnome-extra-icons - Optional GNOME icons gnome-flashback - GNOME Flashback application gnome-flashback-common - GNOME Flashback application - common data files gnome-flashback-dbg - GNOME Flashback application - debugging symbols gnome-games - games for the GNOME desktop gnome-genius - advanced general purpose calculator program (Gnome frontend) gnome-getting-started-docs - Help a new user get started in GNOME gnome-getting-started-docs-as - Help a new user get started in GNOME (Assamese) gnome-getting-started-docs-ca - Help a new user get started in GNOME (Catalan) gnome-getting-started-docs-cs - Help a new user get started in GNOME (Czech) gnome-getting-started-docs-de - Help a new user get started in GNOME (German) gnome-getting-started-docs-el - Help a new user get started in GNOME (Greek) gnome-getting-started-docs-es - Help a new user get started in GNOME (Spanish) gnome-getting-started-docs-fi - Help a new user get started in GNOME (Finnish) gnome-getting-started-docs-fr - Help a new user get started in GNOME (French) gnome-getting-started-docs-gl - Help a new user get started in GNOME (Galician) gnome-getting-started-docs-gu - Help a new user get started in GNOME (Gujarati) gnome-getting-started-docs-hi - Help a new user get started in GNOME (Hindi) gnome-getting-started-docs-hu - Help a new user get started in GNOME (Hungarian) gnome-getting-started-docs-id - Help a new user get started in GNOME (Indonesian) gnome-getting-started-docs-it - Help a new user get started in GNOME (Italian) gnome-getting-started-docs-ja - Help a new user get started in GNOME (Japanese) gnome-getting-started-docs-kn - Help a new user get started in GNOME (Kannada) gnome-getting-started-docs-ko - Help a new user get started in GNOME (Korean) gnome-getting-started-docs-lv - Help a new user get started in GNOME (Latvian) gnome-getting-started-docs-mr - Help a new user get started in GNOME (Marathi) gnome-getting-started-docs-pa - Help a new user get started in GNOME (Punjabi) gnome-getting-started-docs-pl - Help a new user get started in GNOME (Polish) gnome-getting-started-docs-pt - Help a new user get started in GNOME (Portuguese (Brazil)) gnome-getting-started-docs-ru - Help a new user get started in GNOME (Russian) gnome-getting-started-docs-sk - Help a new user get started in GNOME (Slovak) gnome-getting-started-docs-sv - Help a new user get started in GNOME (Swedish) gnome-getting-started-docs-ta - Help a new user get started in GNOME (Tamil) gnome-getting-started-docs-te - Help a new user get started in GNOME (Telugu) gnome-getting-started-docs-zh-hk - Help a new user get started in GNOME (Chinese (Traditional, Hong Kong SAR China)) gnome-getting-started-docs-zh-tw - Help a new user get started in GNOME (Chinese (Traditional, Taiwan)) gnome-gmail - support for Gmail as the preferred email application in GNOME gnome-hearts - The classic hearts card game for the GNOME desktop gnome-human-icon-theme - orange variation of the GNOME-Colors icon theme gnome-humility-icon-theme - humility icon theme for gnome gnome-hwp-support - HWP document integration for GNOME desktop gnome-hwp-support-dbg - HWP document integration for GNOME desktop - debugging symbols gnome-icon-theme - GNOME Desktop icon theme gnome-icon-theme-extras - GNOME Desktop icon theme (additional icons) gnome-icon-theme-gartoon - Gartoon icon theme for GTK+ 2.x
+gnome-extra-icons - Optional GNOME icons gnome-flashback - GNOME Flashback application gnome-flashback-common - GNOME Flashback application - common data files gnome-genius - advanced general purpose calculator program (Gnome frontend) gnome-getting-started-docs - Help a new user get started in GNOME gnome-gmail - support for Gmail as the preferred email application in GNOME gnome-human-icon-theme - orange variation of the GNOME-Colors icon theme gnome-humility-icon-theme - humility icon theme for gnome gnome-icon-theme - GNOME Desktop icon theme gnome-icon-theme-extras - GNOME Desktop icon theme (additional icons) gnome-icon-theme-gartoon - Gartoon icon theme for GTK+ 2.x